rahulgoswami/Grocery-shopping-slot-detector/README.md

 Read the top part of the code to set required parameters

-**IMPORTANT caveat**: At one step it will ask for OTP…after you enter the OTP (within 60 secs) DO NOT click on continue (or else the code breaks.
-Heck I didn’t want to invest on optimization when I didn’t have food at home).
-The code will do it for you.

 **Note**: It would be a good idea if you could add items to your cart beforehand so that upon notification you can quickly checkout items.